The official blog of the Lung Institute.

 The Lung Institute’s mini-fellowship program ensures that all physicians are fully trained to consistently follow established procedures and protocols.
 Prior to seeing patients, every Lung Institute physician masters an in-depth curriculum and is required to meet all Continuing Medical Education (CME) requirements.

-The Lung Institute has been practicing for three years, operates five clinics nationwide and has treated over 2,500 patients, with the number of people reporting improved quality of life following treatment increasing every day.
+The Lung Institute has been practicing since 2013, operates five clinics nationwide and has treated over 3,000 patients.
+The number of people reporting improved quality of life following treatment continues to grow.

 Many patients report feeling better after treatment.
-Patients report a newfound ability to live a more active life, pursuing their favorite activities and often report that they’re able to reduce their reliance on oxygen therapy.
-Stem cell therapy can help people in any stage of chronic lung disease.
-If you or a loved one has COPD, emphysema, chronic bronchitis, or another chronic lung disease, contact us at (800) 729-3065 to learn more about your stem cell treatment options.
+Many patients reported an improved ability to live a more active life, pursuing their favorite activities.
+Stem cell therapy is available for people in any stage of chronic lung disease.
+If you or a loved one has COPD, emphysema, chronic bronchitis or another chronic lung disease, contact us at (800) 729-3065 to learn more about stem cell treatment options.